How to Secure a Spot in Gmail Primary Inbox

 Authenticate Your Domain

 Domain authentication doesn’t guarantee you’ll make it to Gmail’s Primary inbox.
-However, without it, you’re almost guaranteed to make it to the spam folder — especially since February 2024, when Google and Yahoo’s new spam-fighting policies went into effect.
+However, without it, you’re almost guaranteed to make it to the spam folder — especially after February 2024, when the Yahoo and Gmail spam updates went into effect.

-Domain authentication protects you against spoofing attacks and increases your deliverability rates.
+Domain authentication protects you against email spoofing and improves email deliverability rates.

 It proves your message comes from a legitimate source.
 Think of it like a license plate number — it makes you identifiable to the recipient’s ISP.